Cosby5/All-My-Stars/README.md

 - [phusion/traveling-ruby](https://github.com/phusion/traveling-ruby) - Self-contained Ruby binaries that can run on any Linux distribution and any macOS machine.
 - [sp4rkie/debian-on-termux](https://github.com/sp4rkie/debian-on-termux) - HOWTO install plain Debian 10 (buster) on your non-rooted Android smartphone
 - [rogaha/docker-desktop](https://github.com/rogaha/docker-desktop) - Docker Desktop enables you to create virtual desktops that can be accessed remotely.
 It comes with Firefox and Libreoffice already installed!
-- [SirNomad49/Update-Hosts](https://github.com/SirNomad49/Update-Hosts) - this script allows you to add entrys to your /etc/hosts file
 - [unofficial-unifi/unifi-pfsense](https://github.com/unofficial-unifi/unifi-pfsense) - A script that installs the UniFi Controller software on pfSense and other FreeBSD systems
 - [jumanjiman/docker-xrdp](https://github.com/jumanjiman/docker-xrdp) - XFCE desktop in a Docker container
 - [alexellis/docker-arm](https://github.com/alexellis/docker-arm) - Build Docker and Swarm on an ARM SoC like the Raspberry Pi